Early Christian History: Controversies — Novatianism

 Introduction to Novatianism

-The Novatianist controversy is a precursor to the later and more severe Donatist controversy that would rend Christendom in north Africa in two.
+The Novatianist controversy presages the later and more severe Donatist controversy that would rend Christendom in north Africa in two.
 Although at their core these two movements were predicated on similar reasoning, their histories proved different overall.
 Novatianism was a smaller movement and eventually ran its course, dying out within a century or two, unlike the Donatist controversy, which resulted in a definitive, permanent fracture of the north African Church which never was resolved, but rendered moot by the Islamic conquest in the 7th century.

 Backstory to the Controversy